rrohan2/ML-DL_spring_2023_Project/README.md

 ### Dataset
 You can access the datasets from the google drive link.
 We have given the drive access to anyone with this link.
 Google drive link: https://drive.google.com/drive/folders/1a8yqwGKm5Jo7cPLHw69rjfCaQRH5Rfff?usp=sharing

+The imageNet naming convention is n12345678_123 where n12345678 is the synset id or WNID, and n12345678_123.JPEG is the name of the image.
+Check out the "imagenet1000_clsidx_to_labels.txt" file to get more information about the class ID and class name.

 ## Reproducing the Code for your dataset

 ### Dataset Preparation

 The datasets are already present in the google drive (link above).
-The imageNet naming convention is n12345678_123 where n12345678 is the synset id or WNID, and n12345678_123.JPEG is the name of the image.
-Check out this link to get information about the class ID and class name: https://deeplearning.cms.waikato.ac.nz/user-guide/class-maps/IMAGENET/ .
 In case you need to run with different datasets, follow the procedure below:

 Create an "imagenet-mini" folder and prepare the dataset in the following format for easy use of the code.